-Decision-making

-You will examine bias in decision-making, using a behavioural science lens.
+Decision-making You will examine bias in decision-making, using a behavioural science lens.
 While senior decision-makers - just like academics - pride themselves on using the best advice and evidence available, there is plenty of evidence that decision-making can be distorted by psychological biases, as well as through social processes such as group deliberation.

-During the session, you will explore framing bias, confirmation bias, overconfidence bias, and sunk-cost bias, as well as examples of group-think.

-You will consider the consequences for decision-making, and test some simple techniques to overcome these biases in individual and group decisions.
+During the session, you will explore framing bias, confirmation bias, overconfidence bias, and sunkcost bias, as well as examples of groupthink.
+You will consider the consequences for decisionmaking, and test some simple techniques to overcome these biases in individual and group decisions.
+Integrity Issues of integrity run across the entire programme.
+You will examine classic texts as well as contemporary ethical challenges faced by leaders like you.

-Integrity

-Running across the entire programme, you will be working on issues of integrity.
-We will examine some classic texts as well as many contemporary ethical challenges faced by leaders like you.
 With your programme colleagues, you will build a moral language for understanding such scenarios and have greater confidence in handling the pressures that public leaders inevitably face.

-These sessions will also explore how public leaders can build and promote integrity within their own organisations and what it means for an organisation to be trustworthy.
-A further set of sessions will examine how difficult it can be to recognise integrity, the factors that cloud our ethical decisions, and the long-term damage to one's leadership that can flow from a single misjudgment.
+These sessions will also explore how public leaders like you can build and promote integrity within their own organisations and what it means for an organisation to be trustworthy.
+A further set of sessions will examine how difficult it can be to recognise integrity, the factors that cloud our ethical decisions, and the long-term damage to one's leadership that can flow from a single misjudgement.
+Strengthening public organisations As a rising public sector leader, you are under constant pressure to show how your organisation can deliver better, faster, cheaper.

-Organisational effectiveness

-As a rising public sector leader, you are under constant pressure to show how your organisation can deliver better, faster, cheaper.
 You face a continual tension between delivering immediate priorities and attending to the long-term capability of the organisation.
-You know that your people are your greatest asset, but that selection, development and motivation are time-consuming.
+You know that your people are your greatest asset, but that selection, development, and motivation are time-consuming.
 This module will explore what it means to lead an effective organisation.
-We will consider who sets the organisational goals and values, and what counts as high performance.
-We will look at the trends and cycles in organisational reform and what evidence there is to support strategies of radical reform or incremental improvement.
-We will look at the tools that different administrations use to improve performance, including target-setting, data-generation and outsourcing.
+You will look at the trends and cycles in organisational reform and what evidence there is to support strategies of radical reform or incremental improvement.
+You will look at the tools that different administrations use to improve performance, including target-setting, data generation and outsourcing.
 The session will also look at the experience of your people, and what the evidence tells us about how they respond to different incentives and management approaches.
 Finally, we will look outwards and consider how the relationships your organisation builds are critical to understanding the needs of citizens and responding with outcome-focused services.

-Negotiation

-A full day on negotiation in the public interest will refresh and extend your familiarity with core concepts and expand your knowledge of more advanced negotiation tactics.
-Through interactive simulations, you'll learn and practise specific analytical tools for conducting multistakeholder deliberations across international boundaries and with powerful commercial interests and multiple governments.
+Negotiation A full day on negotiation in the public interest will refresh and extend your familiarity with core concepts and expand your knowledge of more advanced negotiation tactics.
+Through interactive simulations, you will learn and practice specific analytical tools for conducting multistakeholder deliberations across international boundaries and with powerful commercial interests and multiple governments.

-How to apply

-The Rising Public Leaders Programme is designed for successful public leaders on a clear trajectory to the top position of a major government department or multilateral organisation in the next three to seven years.

-To apply, please complete the form at www.bsg.ox.ac.uk/ rising-public-leaders-programme.
-You will be asked to upload a résumé/CV and your organisational chart if available.

-Admission to the programme is selective and is based on professional achievements, organisational responsibilities and personal motivation.

-For further information on the programme, please contact the Public Leaders Programme team: eplp@bsg.ox.ac.uk; +44 (0)1865 614343
+How to apply The Rising Public Leaders Programme is designed for successful public leaders on a clear trajectory to the top position of a major government department or multilateral organisation in the next three to seven years.
+To apply, please complete the form online.
+You will be asked to upload a résumé/CV and organisational chart if available.
+Admission to the programme is selective and is based on professional achievements, organisational responsibilities, and personal motivation.
+APPLY NOW For further information on the programme, please contact the Public Leaders Programme team: